 Group definitions are contained in the NMIS config file - config.nmis - but this can be edited through the NMIS interface by selecting Setup > Add/Edit Groups from the NMIS menu.

 The Add/Edit Groups window Allows direct editing of the group_list field from the config.nmis file.

 NOTE: The group list should contain NO SPACES; this includes between group names comprised of multiple words (use an underscore _ ), or following the group name.
 However, within the terminal commas are used to separate the different groups.

-Once you have completed adding your group, click the Add button to confirm or Cancel to close the dialog.
-The NMIS Configuration window will open, centered on the group_list, to allow you to confirm the change.
+Once you have completed adding your group, click the Add button to confirm or Cancel to close the dialogue box.
+The NMIS Configuration window will open, centred on the group_list, to allow you to confirm the change.
 When you are satisfied simply close this window.

 For more on Groups: NMIS8 Groups

 There are two basic ways to monitor a node, using SNMP or using ping.
 Each node requires, at a minimum, 4 attributes to be set in order for it to be monitored.